Melrose High School (Massachusetts): 1975–2004: fourth high school

 In 1975, a new "modern" Melrose High School opened next-door to the old one, which became the middle school.
 This building is renowned for its "open spaces," which were large open areas with movable walls.
 Less than half of the buildings classrooms were in open spaces and the rest were triangular in shape.
 The school was supposedly built by an architect who also designed prisons and the building style reflects this.
 Numerous classrooms contain no windows and masonry is the main building material.
 Windows appear in a select few classrooms and are plentiful, yet most don't open.
-There is a constantly running air circulation system to combat the window problem and this also cools the building in the summer.
+There is a constantly running air circulation system to combat the window problem and to cool the building in the summer.

 2005–present: renovations

-In Summer 2005, walls were constructed in the second- and third-floor open spaces creating fourteen separate classrooms.
+In the summer of 2005, walls were constructed in the second- and third-floor open spaces creating fourteen separate classrooms.
 The work was done in conjunction with the project to build a new middle school on the site of the third high school and done as a requirement of an NEASC accreditation report.
 For two years while the construction of the new middle school occurred, eighth-graders occupied the new classrooms.
-After Summer 2007, regular high school classes resumed in the former open space.
+After the summer of 2007, regular high school classes resumed in the former open space.

 On October 16, 2007, Mayor Robert Dolan announced that the building would undergo major renovations within the next four years.
 The $3–4 million renovation will include the installation of "SmartBoards" in all 78 classrooms, improved lighting, roof replacement, and repainting the entire school.
-The first phase, with construction that occurred in Summer 2008, costing $1.44 million and was for the installation and purchase of the "SmartBoards" and the electrical work needed to accommodate the additional technology for the boards.
+The first phase, constructed in the summer of 2008, cost $1.44 million and was for the installation and purchase of the SmartBoards and the electrical work needed to accommodate the additional technology for the boards.
 This phase also added or improved internet, phone, and cable television connections throughout the school.
-By the start of the 2008-09 school year, September 4, 2008, 70 fixed position smart boards and four portable ones were ready for use.
+By September 4, 2008, 70 fixed position SmartBoards and four portable ones were ready for use.

-During the year 2012 to 2013 the high school underwent major renovation of its science classrooms.
+During the 2012–13 school year, the high school underwent major renovation of its science classrooms.
 The school put money into replacing all of its dated science classrooms with ones that include updated appliances and labs.
 The classrooms were finished and ready for use in September 2013.
 The newly renovated classrooms were completed with new computers and state of the art labs.

 School life

-The school has several successful sports programs, the most notable being the success of the girls volleyball, boys football, and girls lacrosse.
-In 2014, the girls varsity lacrosse team made the playoffs, the first time in the program's history and more recently, the 2017 and 2019 boys football teams won the Division 4 State Championship(s) after going 13-0 and 12-0 respectively.
+The school has several successful sports programs, the most notable being the success of the football, volleyball, wrestling and boys and girls lacrosse.
+In 2017, 2020, 2022, and 2023, the wrestling team won the Division 3 State Championship(s), with multiple individual state champions as well.
+The 2017 and 2019 football teams won the Division 4 State Championship(s) after going 13-0 and 12-0 respectively.
+From 2018 to 2021, the program boasted a 21-game win streak.
 Also notable are the school's wide array of clubs, many of which are active within the community.